Show Me What You Can Do: Capability Calibration on Reachable Workspace for Human-Robot Collaboration: Capability Calibration

 \subsection{Human Belief Model}

 Our objective is to make people without any knowledge about robotics easily understand the true capacities of a robot.
 Thus, our human belief model attempts to capture what a novice user may think about a robot’s reachability after watching its trajectories.

-\textbf{Human belief update model.} We assume human updates its belief on an interested point $x$ in the workspace after observing a new robot trajectory $\xi$.
+We assume human updates its belief on an interested point $x$ in the workspace after observing a new robot trajectory $\xi$.
 Intuitively, if a point is close to the visited positions in an observed trajectory, the human observer would consider it more likely to be reachable.
 We model the belief update process as an iterative Bayesian inference beginning from a uniform prior:

-where $d(\phi(\xi), x)$ captures the distance between the trajectory $\xi$ and the interested position $x$, and $p(\xi^t|x)=e^{-\gamma d(\phi(\xi^t), x)}$.
+and $p(\xi^t|x)=e^{-\gamma d(\phi(\xi^t), x)}$, where $d(\phi(\xi), x)$ captures the distance between the trajectory $\xi$ and the interested position $x$.
 The hyperparameter $\gamma$ defines how much the human extrapolates the observed trajectory to the points nearby: a large $\gamma$ means that such extrapolation mainly happens to the point which is very close to the trajectory.
 In particular, we use the end-effector position $\phi_{ee}$ as the feature, and compute the squared euclidean distance between the interested position and the closest end-effector position in the trajectory:

 The design of our distance function is motivated by the fact that, given a trajectory, it is straightforward for users to focus on the robot's end-effector which is central to the task, while trying to estimate its reachable workspace.